Serious Education ... plus the most fun you can have in metal finishing.

 student - Morley, Michigan

-A. You can buy a product called Bulldog Tie Coat at an automotive paint supply house it is a bonding agent.Keith B. Kroell
+A. You can buy a product called Bulldog Tie Coat [linked by editor to product info at Amazon] at an automotive paint supply house it is a bonding agent.Keith B. Kroell

 - Rowlett, Texas

 A. There are quite a few different plastic adhesion promoters on the market, but it's not really necessary.
-Get some Ajax or SOS from the grocery store (powder stuff with bleach) and get something along the lines of a Scotchbrite pad and rub the plastics till the shiny film comes off and they have a dull finish, then you can prep them and paint them and you shouldn't have a problem with adhesion.
+Get some Ajax [linked by editor to product info at Amazon] or SOS from the grocery store (powder stuff with bleach) and get something along the lines of a Scotchbrite pad and rub the plastics till the shiny film comes off and they have a dull finish, then you can prep them and paint them and you shouldn't have a problem with adhesion.
 I don't even know if your plastics will have the shiny coat on them since they are already painted...

 Did your ATV come with paint on it, or do you repaint it often?
 I don't know if I can think of any ATV's that come painted, they usually have hydrographics or printed graphics on colored plastic...
 I've painted plastic on dirt bikes a million times, and never used a adhesion promoter, this method works great, maybe in the long run it slightly less durable, but I don't think its realistic to expect paint on a ATV to last 10 years anyway...